 After 1985, the widow of Mar Joannes II, Deaconess Pamela Schroder (1930-2008) (pictured right), continued the work of the Cathedral Church as a personal ministry.
 She ensured that the service schedule (six services in most weeks) was maintained and that the building and grounds were well kept.
 A number of weddings also took place at the Cathedral Church.
 She was gifted in Divine Healing and it was in that context that Archbishop John Kersey of the Apostolic Episcopal Church first came to know her, when she worked successfully on an injury he had suffered.
-She had also been responsible, together with the late Margaret Stubbington, for the Thursday evening Address and Clairvoyance sessions with a medium since their inception in 1956 (Mar Joannes I took no part in this activity), which attracted the greatest numbers of adherents.
+She had also been responsible, together with the late Margaret Stubbington, for the Thursday evening Address and Clairvoyance sessions with a medium since their inception in 1956 (Mar Joannes I took no part in this activity, it being organized by the two women throughout), which attracted the greatest numbers of adherents.
 This direction became more pronounced in latter years, such that the church then took to openly describing itself as Spiritualist.

 The last valid celebrations of the Nicholson Liturgy at Clapton took place under Canon Dr. Paul Faunch (1913-95) (pictured left).
 Canon Faunch was both a priest of the Church of England and a Canon of the Apostolic Episcopal Church, the church whose Primate had been responsible for the consecration of Mar Georgius in 1944 and which was from 1977 formally united with the continuing Catholicate of the West.
 Canon Faunch said Mass at Clapton from the death of Mar Joannes II in 1985 until his own passing ten years later.
 After this point, Mrs Schroder celebrated a version of the Eucharist each Sunday, but as she was a layperson, such celebrations were invalid sacramentally.